ExtremeFLOW/neko/doc/pages/case-file.md

 The object is not mandatory, by the default no forcing term is present.

 1. `noforce`, no forcing.
 This is the default value.
-2. `user`, the values are set inside the compiled user file. todo: NOT SURE HOW THIS WORKS FOR VELOCITY, WHICH IS A VECTOR.
+2. `user`, the values are set inside the compiled user file, using the pointwise user file subroutine.
-2. `user_vector`, the values are set inside the compiled user file.
+2. `user_vector`, the values are set inside the compiled user file, using the non-pointwise user file subroutine.
+Should be used when running on the GPU.

 ### Boundary types
 The optional `boundary_types` keyword can be used to specify boundary conditions.